 - May Lindstrom’s Blue Cocoon (great nighttime moisturizing balm, as in – my absolute favorite).
-This is a splurge, though one of ultimate, unapologetic luxury.
+This is the ultimate in unapologetic luxury.
 Completely combats uneven skin tone, takes away redness, and is hydrating but not over-hydrating.
-Cost $200.
+Cost $200 and is worth every penny.
 Can be found at EcoDiva Beauty (online).

 Make a list of your faves and make a list of a more affordable version to whatever that might be, then make your choices in save vs. splurge and eco/green/non-toxic vs. less green.
 Don’t forget to look to all that is dual purpose in action.
 My obsession in that department is tinted moisturizer with an SPF (my fave is Elta MD), and toothpaste for zapping acne overnight.